amiroff/NextBook/content/nextbook/nextbook-features.md

 ## Content Creation

-- Rich [markdown](https://www.markdownguide.org/) suport for content.
+- Rich [markdown](https://www.markdownguide.org/) support for content.
 - For more interactivity, [MDX](https://mdxjs.com/) power is at your fingertips.
 - Fenced code with metadata support allowing code titles, line numbers, links to source, clipboard copying, line highlighting.
 - Need even more dynamic features?
 See [customization & extensibility](#customization--extensibility) below.